fbrundu/shared/docker/bioconductor-noX/README.md

 # bioconductor-noX

-Dockerfile for bioconductor (R version 4) image.
+Dockerfile for latest bioconductor image (R version 4).
 No X support.

 Image is autobuilt to Docker Hub repository `fbrundu/bioconductor-nox`.